The Symptoms of Dehydration are related to the attitude of drinking water, or better said: the attitude of not drinking water.

-This is partially due to to sweating, and partially due to the internal consumption of water, which provides necessary energy to the body.
+This is partially due to to sweating, and partially due to the internal use of water, to provide the necessary energy to the body.

 - There are also some medical conditions that cause water loss.

 Examples are colds, flu, high fever or diarrhea.
-In these cases you should always keep your body well hydrated.
+In these cases you should always drink more water.

 Also check out some tips on how to stay hydrated.